 - Wash the prolapsed area with warm water with an antiseptic in it.

 - Check the prolapse for an unlaid egg.
 Do this gently.
 If you find an egg, then gently remove it from the prolapse.
 Be careful not to break the egg.
-If it does break, make sure you remove all the shells and yolk from inside.
+If it breaks, make sure you remove all the shells and yolk from inside.

-- Gently tuck the hens head under your arm and with clean hands or gloves, gently tuck the prolapse back inside the vent area.
-A clean cloth can also be used.
+- Gently tuck the hen’s head under your arm and with clean hands or gloves, gently tuck the prolapse back inside the vent area.
+You can also use a clean cloth.

-- If the prolapse seems swollen, a hemorrhoid cream can be applied to help the prolapse to shrink.
-This will help it to go back inside the vent easier.
+- If the prolapse seems swollen, You can apply a hemorrhoid cream to help the prolapse shrink.
+This will allow it to go back inside the vent easier.